On the hunt for a new way to measure the impact of mass shootings

 The revelation came to my wife after many frustrating conversations with pro-gun lawmakers in the bowels of congressional offices on Capitol Hill.
 She’s a smarter gun law advocate and a survivor of the Highland Park parade shooting.

 “I had this idea that they would be swayed by the facts,” she said.
-“You know, how many people and children were shot, who have died, the damage that the weapons inflicted.”
+“You know, how many people and children were shot, who has died, the damage that the weapons inflicted.”

 She remembers she met with one particular US representative.
 He was unmoved.

 “The numbers are so small, statistically speaking,” he said.